-VBA How to run formulas in Excel VBA #3
+VBA How to Run Formulas in Excel VBA #3

 In previous posts, you have learnt how to add the developer tab to the excel file, how to navigate into the macro and how to clear the content.
 You can find these posts here.